seth-macpherson/rails-template/README.md

 I like to use [Postmark][] for transactional email, and so I've included the [postmark-rails][] gem and configured it in `environments/production.rb`.
 Make sure to sign up for a Postmark account to get an API key, or switch to your own preferred email provider before deploying your app.

-#### Bootstrap integration (optional)
+#### Semantic UI integration (optional)

-[Bootstrap][]-related features are opt-in.
+[semantic-ui][]-related features are opt-in.
 To apply these to your project, answer "yes" when prompted.

-* Bootstrap-themed scaffold templates
+* Semantic UI-themed scaffold templates
-* Application layout that includes Bootstrap-style navbar and boilerplate
+* Application layout that includes Semantic UI-style navbar and boilerplate
-* View helpers for generating common Bootstrap markup
+* View helpers for generating common Semantic UI markup

 #### Other tweaks that patch over some Rails shortcomings